newfs/gobotany-app/docs/DKEY.md

 and genera in the trees.

 Each page in the Compact View corresponds to a page in the key.
-The page title appears at the top, with a `change` link next to it in case you need to edit the record for that page.
+The page title appears at the top, with a `change` link next to it for editing the record for that page.

-Each lead has its composite identifier (page id:lead-number-and-letter, which looks like this: 16:8b).
-This identifier is linked to the CMS change screen for that record.
-If there is a link for a group, family, or genus next to it, that link goes to another page in the Compact View.
+Each lead has its number and letter, followed by its composite identifier (page id:lead-number-and-letter, which looks like this: 16:8b), a `change` link, and the number of families (or genera, or species).

+If the lead goes to a group, family, or genus, a link is displayed that goes to the corresponding page in the Compact View.

-If you hover your cursor over a lead’s identifier in the Compact View for a few seconds, the text for that couplet question will appear as a tooltip.
+If you hover your cursor over a lead’s number-and-letter or identifier, the text for that couplet question will appear as a tooltip.

 ### Adding new leads